 Most agencies have a lot more to offer in terms of services they offer, which is why clients pick them.
 Instead of co-ordinating 5 different freelancers to each complete their part of the puzzle, agency clients prefer to have one contact that manages the entire project/campaign.

 From advertising, SEO, web development, and much more — the sky’s the limit as long as you have the right people to get the job done.
 A particularly popular business model right now is being a content provider to businesses who want to market themselves on the internet but don’t have the in-house capability.

-The cons with this model are that you can end up spending way too much time and money managing your team instead of growing.
+The cons are that you can end up spending way too much time and money managing your team instead of growing.
 For agencies without a proper organizational structure, this can be a nightmare.

 As you may have gathered, agencies need a lot of hard work to keep them afloat.
 As a result, they are not as easy to sell as the other options below.

 For someone who’s looking at a more passive source of income, this probably isn’t the ideal option.
-This said, they can be insanely profitable, and a quick way to make a good amount of cash.
 I basically hated running an agency, but in around 2 years it allowed me to save a good runway to pump into my freedom fund.

 Blogging / Content Sites

 Building websites and getting them to rank well in search engines is no easy feat.
 But once you get there, your website has the potential to bring you a continuous stream of semi-passive income.

 I say semi-passive because like all businesses, blogs and content sites still need maintenance.
 This can be things like publishing fresh content, updating existing content, and content management system updates.